 Full-bodied white wines (such as Chardonnays) tend to have less acidity, which means that they will spoil much more quickly than lighter white wines.
 To store white wine, replace the cork and put it in the fridge.
 You can expect a full-bodied white to last up to 5 days when stored properly.

 For a lighter white or rosé wine, the life expectancy of a bottle that has been re-corked and stored in the fridge is up to 7 days.
 The flavours will change after the first day, possibly even improving!

 Life Expectancy: 1 to 3 Days

 Sadly, sparkling wines won’t last as long as the other types of wine.
-Sparkling whites (like all carbonated drinks) will lose their carbonation quickly.
-The quicker you re-cork/cap the wine, the more carbonation it will retain.
+Sparkling white wines (like all carbonated drinks) will lose their carbonation quickly.
+The quicker you re-cork/cap the sparkling wine, the more carbonation it will retain.
 But the difference will be measured in a few hours rather than days.

-You should re-cork/cap the wine and store it in the fridge.
+You should re-cork/cap the sparkling wine and store it in the fridge.